 Study administrators can control and build new Casebook Definition versions for a Study.
 This feature includes the ability to lock casebook versions to prevent changes and create new versions for editing.
 With versioning, study administrators and clinical programmers can export and import versioned Casebook Definitions.
 This feature supports study design changes without impacting existing Casebooks.

 Definition Objects Read-Only when Published: After an Admin publishes the Study, all definition objects (except for Rules) become Read-Only.
 This feature provides a mechanism to control inadvertent changes to the study design outside of an expected study update.

 Object Reuse in Studio

 With object reuse, clinical programmers can manage and reuse standardized object definitions in a single Study and across multiple Studies in Studio.
 Clinical programmers can validate standards, make references to other objects, and override Labels to allow the use of objects as templates for other objects.
 Clinical programmers can also copy Unit Definitions and Codelist Definitions for reuse from the Properties panel.
 Clinical programmers can also copy Item Definitions, Unit Definitions, and Codelist Definitions for reuse in a single Study from the Properties panel.
 With this feature, clinical programmers can develop a library-like collection of study design object definitions in Studio, saving time and increasing consistency.
-Learn more about reusing objects and creating templates.

 System Rule Management in Studio

 With this release, users can manage future date, mandatory (required), and range fields from an Item’s Properties panel, rather than through Admin > Business Admin.
 Users can also import and export system rules during casebook versioning.
 This provides the ability to maintain these data validation rules in Studio, simplifying the study development process and saving clinical programmers time.
-Learn more about system rules.

 timeDiff Function for Data Validation Rules